tf-govstack/mosip-opencrvs/README.md

-# mosip-opencrvs
+# MOSIP OpenCRVS Integration

-MOSIP OpenCRVS integration components
+Refer to `develop` branch for ongoing development.